Kate Simon (photographer): Early career

 In 1972, Simon moved to London and was initially employed at The Photographers' Gallery, staffing the front desk and the library.
 She then worked as an independent photographer, capturing a shot of the poet W. H. Auden after requesting to take his picture in an Oxford tea shop.
 Simon was later hired as a staff photographer by Dave Fudger, the art director for the music weekly, Disc.
 During her early career, she shot various rock artists such as Rod Stewart, Led Zeppelin, and The Rolling Stones.
 In 1974, she photographed David Bowie while he recorded Diamond Dogs at Olympic Studios in Barnes, west London.
-The next year, in 1975, she traveled as a tour photographer for Lynyrd Skynyrd, The Who, and Black Sabbath. she photographed a grinning Bob Pridden, the sound engineer for The Who, holding a pistol to the head of Skynyrd's lead vocalist Ronnie Van Zant in a Greek restaurant,..
-The same year, she began photoshoots with William S. Burroughs, a writer.
+The next year, in 1975, she traveled as a tour photographer for Lynyrd Skynyrd, The Who, and Black Sabbath.
+She photographed a grinning Bob Pridden, the sound engineer for The Who, holding a pistol to the head of Skynyrd's lead vocalist Ronnie Van Zant in a Greek restaurant.
+The same year, she began photoshoots with writer William S. Burroughs.

 Simon continued her career at additional publications such as Sounds and New Musical Express, documenting musicians from the emerging punk rock scene.
 On April 23, 1976, she photographed the Sex Pistols and their manager Malcolm McLaren during the moments leading up to a concert fight with the audience at the Nashville Rooms in West Kensington, capturing the violence instrumental to the group's initial publicity.
 The following November, she took photographs of The Clash in an alley outside Bernard Rhodes’ Rehearsal Rehearsals in Camden, north London, one of which was used for the front cover of the group's self-titled debut album.